tjvantoll/articles/speaking-tips/article.md

 **Reason #1**: **Some people are horrible**, and will leave negative feedback on your talk for silly reasons, like not liking the framework you’re using (seriously).

-The problem here is the human brain has an unfortunate tendency to fixate on the negative, even if you get an onslaught of positive feedback to go with it.
+And even if you know the feedback is unreasonable, the human brain has an unfortunate tendency to fixate on the negative, even if you get an onslaught of positive feedback to go with it.

 And I can say this from many personal experiences.
 Remember the talk I mentioned earlier that I gave in Denmark?
 It’s the most well received talk I’ve ever given.
 I’ve had random people at conferences compliment me on it; it’s shown up in all sorts of positive tweets, and has gotten numerous mentions in popular newsletters and such.